highlight/highlight/README.md

 People may think that we're building multiple products (session replay, error monitoring, etc..).
 But we see it as one.
 Before we build anything new, we prioritize making it operate seemlessly with everything else.

 ### For Today's Developer
 If you're building software, why should you care about grafana or loki or the elk stack?
-Highlight is built for developers that want to **Develop**.
+Highlight is built for developers that want to **develop**.
 Leave the monitoring stuff to us 👍.

 Read more about [our values here](highlight.io/docs/company/values).